matlaoij/first_app/README.md

 by [Michael Hartl](http://michaelhartl.com/).

-And so on and so forth
+And so on and so forth, and so forth, and so forth, and so...